THE CANADIAN BEEF BREEDS COUNCIL

-35. Vacancy in Office
+35. Officer Vacancy

-In the absence of a written agreement to the contrary, the officers, other than the Executive Director, serve at the pleasure of the Board and the Board may remove, whether for cause or without cause, any officer of the Corporation.
+In the absence of a written agreement to the contrary, the officers other than the Executive Director serve at the pleasure of the Board and the Board may remove, whether for cause or without cause, any officer of the Corporation.
 Unless so removed, an officer shall hold office until the earlier of:

-a. the officer’s successor being appointed,
+i. the officer’s successor being appointed,

-b. the officer’s resignation,
+ii. the officer’s resignation,

-c. such officer ceasing to be a Director (if a necessary qualification of appointment) or
+iii. such officer ceasing to be a Director (if a necessary qualification of appointment) or

-d. such officer’s death or incapacity.
+iv. such officer’s death or incapacity.